 Second, under the Motor Carrier Employer Amnesty Program administered by the Labor Commissioner and the Employment Development Department, motor carriers performing drayage service were able to be relieved of misclassification liability by entering into a settlement agreement prior to 2017 and reclassifying all their commercial drivers as employees.
-This bill would establish a similar program (i.e., the Construction Trucking Employer Amnesty) whereby construction contractors could also be relieved of misclassification liability by January 2029 agreeing to properly classify all drivers performing construction work as employees and entering into a settlement agreement with provisions identified in new Labor Code section 2750.9.
+This bill would establish a similar program (i.e., the Construction Trucking Employer Amnesty) whereby construction contractors could also be relieved of certain misclassification liability by agreeing to properly classify all drivers performing construction work as employees and entering into a settlement agreement with provisions identified in new Labor Code section 2750.9 by January 2029.
+If a construction driver declines to accept the settlement agreement terms, an eligible construction contractor must reclassify the construction driver as an employee, and the driver would be precluded from pursuing certain penalties for a claim arising during the period of time covered by the settlement agreement.